Raeffion/FireFoxCSS/README.md

-# userstyles
+#Personal Use CSS Library Optimized for Firefox
-Personal Stylus Cascase Style Sheets Library
+Personal Cascase Style Sheets Library for use in Stylus and Firefox